forestgrape/people_interactions/conflicts/yugoslavia_breakup.md

-### Considerations on the Constitution of S.F.R. of Yugoslavia
+### Summaries and Comments Legal Considerations and Actors
+##### Summary Jakobsen
+*EUROPEAN UNIVERSITY INSTITUTE, FLORENCE ROBERT SCHUMAN CENTRE*

+* """The German government remained almost indifferent to the crisis until domestic pressure had built up during the spring of 1991, and once the pressure had weakened due to the recognition in December, the government again adopted a low profile vis-à-vis Yugoslavia.27"""
+   > Possibly this was theatre: The domestic pressure was built up by affiliated media (not necessarily limited to the German government) and the recognition has always been intended.

 ##### Summary Bagwell
-*YUGOSLAVIAN CONSTITUTIONAL QUESTIONS: SELF- DETERMINATION AND SECESSION OF MEMBER REPUBLICS*
+*YUGOSLAVIAN CONSTITUTIONAL QUESTIONS: SELF-DETERMINATION AND SECESSION OF MEMBER REPUBLICS*

 43: In 1990, after suppressing several uprisings in Kosovo, Serbia annexed that province and the autonomous province of Vojvodina, thereby violating the Yugoslav Constitution.
 Bohlen, Serbian Voting, supra note 32, at A22.
 Many feel these extra- constitutional exploits by the Serbian government to forcibly integrate Kosovo and Vojvodina into Serbia started the disintegration of Yugoslavia.
 Aleksandra Kornhauser, ...